 ?!
 Who would grant authorization for active measures regulating the volumes of greenhouse gases in a positive direction?

-— To begin with: second by second, day by day, year by year, a negatively spiraling control that nobody has authorised or needed to authorise in any single case, presently owns the global stage.
+— To start with: second by second, day by day, year by year, a negatively spiraling control that nobody has authorised or needed to authorise in any single case, presently owns the global stage.
 In many countries you can unpreventedly knock up a new coal plant a week, like the Chinese are doing these days.
 And does anyone ask of You an authorization to buy a new car or drive Your car even though doing so actively regulates the level of greenhouse gases in the atmosphere – upwards!
 What we know now is that the level immediately must be forced downwards.
 In the coming years and for generations to come, we will of course need to establish and agree on which level optimally to equalize the concentration of greenhouse gases.
 There and only then the licensing of some kind would grow into the picture.
 But let us hope that all world citizens, companies and, if necessary even politicians, would be able to agree on a consensus resting on pragmatism, flexibility, fairness, and inevitable compromises.
 The important thing is that everyone must experience earning more than losing on doing this or that.
 Not least for democracy reasons, it will therefore also become more and more necessary to educate the young in environmental subjects as early as possible, in order to give them a fair chance to form their own opinion resting on profound knowledge, thereby provoking positive attitudes to altruistic and proactive environmental priorities and conception among rising generations.
 Something that too many of us adults prove to be in lack of.

 ?!
 Electric cars then, are they not a solution?